 Highlights: Visit Osian.

 An enormous sandcastle rising from the sandy plains like a mirage from a bygone era - the fort of Jaisalmer is a breathtaking sight.
 Situated in the Thar Desert, this ‘Golden City of India' is a colorful treasure trove of culture, tradition, art, sandstone architecture, and music.
-Mainly known for the yellow sand, magnificent palaces, camel safaris, marvelous havelis and beautiful Jain temples,the glorious heritage and the lively air of this city will blow your mind away.
+Mainly known for the yellow sand, magnificent palaces, camel safaris, marvelous mansions known as the havelis and beautiful Jain temples,the glorious heritage and the lively air of this city will blow your mind away.
 If you want to take a break from the bustling city, camp in the desert.
-Spend the afternoon to enjoy camel safari and the night in the city.
+Spend the afternoon by enjoying camel safari in the desert and the night in the city.
 Evening is at leisure in the golden city of Rajasthan.

 Start your journey in the morning with Jaisalmer Fort, the oldest living forts of the world.
 The yellow stone used for constructing it makes it a shine like gold and that is why it is also known as "The Golden Fort" or “Sonar Quila”.
 Here, you will get a blend of Indian architecture with Military designs and ornamental designs of wooden carvings that enhance the glory of the fort.
 You will see Tazia Tower in this fort.

 Next, you will travel to some of the havelis.
 Made up of yellow sandstone, SalimJi Ki Haveli served as the residence for Mohta family for decades.
 Exquisitely carved pillars painted with beautiful ornaments of Gold and silver give it an enigmatic glory.
 You can also travel to Patwaonki Haveli, a piece of architecture of ancient times.

 Highlights: Jaisalmer - Visit the Jaisalmer Fort, Salim Ji Ki Haveli & Patwon ki Haveli.